India tests nuclear-capable missile that can reach China

 "Today's successful Agni-V test launch is another milestone in our quest to add to the credibility of our security and preparedness," Prime Minister Manmohan Singh said in a message to the scientists who developed the rocket.

-Almost entirely Indian-made, the Agni-V is the crowning achievement of a program developed primarily with a threat from neighboring China in mind.
+Almost entirely Indian-made, the Agni-V is the crowning achievement of a programme developed primarily with a threat from neighbouring China in mind.
 It will not be operational for at least two years, the government says.

 Only the U.N.
 Security Council permanent members - China, France, Russia the United States and Britain - along with Israel, are believed to have such long-range weapons.